fairdataihub/SODA-for-SPARC-Docs/docs/Freeform Mode/prepare-metadata/create-changes-txt.md

 ## How to

-To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Mode Curation` button and within the `Prepare Metadata` tab, click on the `CHANGES.txt` card.
+To access this interface click on the `Curate and Share` side bar option, then click on the `Free Form Curation` button and within the `Prepare Metadata` tab, click on the `CHANGES.txt` card.

 1. You can start by either Creating a CHANGES file from scratch with SODA or Continue working on an existing CHANGES.txt file.